DefinitelyNotJosh/Obsidian_1/Prolog.md

 list of vertices a vertex is connected to

 ### findall
+will run goal, collect all the Xs that matched, and put them in L
 ```
 findall(X, goal, L) % will run goal, collect all the Xs that matched, and put them in L
 ```